Never Gonna Be Alone

 "Never Gonna Be Alone" is a song recorded by Canadian rock group Nickelback for their sixth studio album, Dark Horse (2008).
 It was written by frontman Chad Kroeger with the record's producer, Robert John "Mutt" Lange.
 "Never Gonna Be Alone" was released to American radio on September 29, 2009 as the album's sixth overall single and third US pop single.

 "Never Gonna Be Alone" became the group's tenth top 10 Adult Pop hit and was deemed by critics to be one of the album's best songs.

-Composition
+Composition and lyrics

-"Never Gonna Be Alone" is a ballad composed by Chad Kroeger and Mutt Lange.
-Kroeger's vocal style on the song is influenced by country music.
+"Never Gonna Be Alone" is an alternative rock ballad, composed by Chad Kroeger and Mutt Lange.
+Kroeger's vocal style is influenced by country music.
 The song's lyrics speak of love or spirituality and find the narrator asking for a second chance.
-According to the sheet music published by Alfred Publishing Co., "Never Gonna Be Alone" was composed in the key of E major and is set in common time to a "moderately slow" tempo of approximately 69 BPM.
-The song has a one octave vocal range, from B_{4} to B_{5}.
+According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is composed in the key of E major and is set in common time to a "moderately slow" tempo of approximately 69 beats per minute.
+Kroger has a one octave vocal range, from B_{4} to B_{5}.